-The Peak Resources and Energy Portfolio centers on the Investment Committee’s belief that we are amidst an era of global resource, energy shortages and unprecedented inflation.
+The Peak Resources and Energy Portfolio centers on the Investment Committee’s belief that we are amidst an era of global resource, energy shortages & unprecedented inflation.

-In selecting equity securities for the PREP portfolio, LCM starts by reviewing U.S. and foreign companies engaged in the natural resources industry, including those listed on the S&P Global Energy indices or the S&P Alternative Energy indices, the Philadelphia Gold & Silver Index, energy and natural resources sector ETFs and ETNs, ETFs and ETNs linked to commodities such as gold, silver, oil or agricultural products, or a commodity index; and companies engaged in alternative energy or conservation-related activities.
+In selecting equity securities for the Peak Resources & Energy (PREP) Portfolio, LCM starts by reviewing U.S. and foreign companies engaged in the natural resources industry, including those listed on the S&P Global Energy indices or the S&P Alternative Energy indices, the Philadelphia Gold & Silver Index, energy and natural resources sector ETFs and ETNs, ETFs and ETNs linked to commodities such as gold, silver, oil or agricultural products, or a commodity index; and companies engaged in alternative energy or conservation-related activities.
 This universe of over 1,000 companies is then screened for market capitalization greater than $250 million, a projected Price/Earnings to Growth (“PEG”) ratio less than that of the S&P 500 Index, and a high free cash-flow yield.

 Upon the Investment Committee's discretion, LCM will select companies that do not meet the screening requirement.
 For example, LCM may invest in junior miners that own large precious metals assets that it judges to have above-market growth potential.
 Due to the nature of small companies, they may not meet some or all of the requirements aforementioned.